 Individual files deposited in eCommons should not exceed 5 GB in size.
 Note that most web browsers have a file size upload limit, which may be less than 5GB.
-Growth in the total size of a collection of files associated with a research project and deposited into eCommons normally should not exceed 15 GB per year.
+Growth in the total size of a collection of files associated with a research project and deposited into eCommons normally should not exceed 50 GB per year.
 If you have questions about these size limitations, please contact the eCommons Administrator.

 Submitting work to eCommons requires you to attest that the work contains no confidential or proprietary information.
 Confidential information includes data that can uniquely identify someone, such as a Social Security number, credit card number, or driver's license number.
 Proprietary information is information, such as patentable information, that is owned, or may be owned, by someone else.

 The author/owner of content deposited in eCommons must be willing and able to grant Cornell University the right to preserve and distribute the work via eCommons (see Deposit Policy & License).

 The Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy rights of students.
 It requires that "educational records" be released only with a student's signed consent.
 With respect to eCommons, we require that all undergraduate student work submitted to eCommons, such as a term paper or honors' thesis, have a signed release form.
 Such forms are typically created, administered, and maintained by the student's department, but digital versions of signed releases can also be stored in eCommons (out of public view).
 For more information on managing student works in eCommons, please contact the eCommons Administrator.